joelverhagen/flask-rauth/docs/index.rst

 **This is the recommended method**, since it works very well when using an application factory to generate your Flask application object or when you may have multiple sets of consumer keys and secrets and you want to keep them all in one place.
-One use-case is if you would like a seperate consumer key and secret for a development vs. testing vs. production environment.
+One use-case is if you would like a separate consumer key and secret for a development vs. testing vs. production environment.

 .. code-block:: python